amalsu0/Data-Scientist-Project1/README.md

 - Which neighbourhoods have the highest average listings prices per night?
 - Who are the top hosts in terms of total listings count ?
 What types of listings they own?

-#### * If the Plotly visualizations are not visible in the IPYNB file, please check the following link :
+#### * If the Plotly interactive visualizations are not visible in the IPYNB file, please paste this github link into https://nbviewer.org/.

 ### Requirements:
 To run this code, you will need to have the following libraries installed: